Smart Buildings in Smart Cities - Energy Infrastructure and District Renovation

 Learning Outcomes:

-Through the intensive study of examples of existing buildings, neighborhood development or urban systems, graduants deepen their knowledge and skills from the previously held relevant modules.
+Through the intensive study of examples of existing buildings, neighborhood development or urban systems, the alumni deepen their knowledge and skills from the previously held relevant modules.
 Due to the international character of the excursion, the language skills of the alumni are additionally trained.

 Superior module: